-An ethical investment fund is an investment strategy in which investors of a firm’s ethical values (social-cultural, moral and also religious) are the main objective, together with excellent returns.
-Investors are also supposed to prioritise ecological, social, and governance (the ESGs) concerns in their investment choices.
+An ethical investment fund is an investment strategy in which investors of a firm’s ethical values (social-cultural, moral, and also religious) are the main objective, together with excellent returns.
+Investors are also supposed to prioritize ecological, social, and governance (the ESGs) concerns in their investment choices.

 With the number of suspicious and illegitimate investment products shooting up, most investors are starting to ensure that firms make social-conscious investments.
 It can mean treating staff members with respect, producing healthy products, offer consumer-conscious services, and abstaining from disreputable business practices.

 How Do Ethical Investment Funds Work?